Key details

 Economic growth

 We’re making opportunities for Halifax’s vibrant local economy to grow.
-These changes will encourage new investment, greater footfall and more trade.
+These changes will encourage new investment, greater footfall, and more trade.

 Landscape